By Chet Yarbrough

 Both Jefferson and Hamilton suffer from their secretive way of getting things done.
 Jefferson loses his relationship with Washington by writing correspondence to a friend that is critical of Washington’s presidency.
 Hamilton is openly hated and vilified by President Adams for his secretive manipulation of his only term as President.
 Adams’ hate is magnified by Hamilton’s interference in Adams’ attempted re-election.

 Ferling makes a strong case for the importance of both Jefferson and Hamilton in forging the American nation.
 One is reminded of the humanness of all leaders.
-President Trump is no Jefferson or Hamilton.
+Trump is no Jefferson or Hamilton.
 He is neither charismatic nor intellectual.
 Like Jefferson, Trump is raised as an elitist, but without the intellect of either Jefferson or Hamilton.

 After reading John Ferling’s book about “Jefferson and Hamilton”, one is convinced that America will prevail, even in the worst of times, which, to some, may be today.